 - Umbilical catheters, which may be placed soon after birth, but carry risks

-- Central venous lines, which are placed in a large vein near the heart
+- Central venous lines, which are placed in a large vein near the heart, but carry risks

-- Percutaneously inserted central catheters (PICC), which reach closer to the heart, but also carry risks
+- Percutaneously inserted central catheters (PICCs), which reach closer to the heart, but carry risks

 Because midline catheters do not reach beyond the armpit, they are considered safer.
 However, there may be some IV medicines that cannot be delivered through a midline catheter.
-Also, routine blood draws are not advised from a midline catheter, whereas they can be used from the other types of venous catheters.
-It is possible to draw from a midline catheter if very gentle pressure is applied and a specific technique is used.
+Also, routine blood draws are not advised from a midline catheter, as opposed to the more central types of venous catheters.

 HOW IS A MIDLINE CATHETER PLACED?

-A midline catheter is inserted in the veins of the arm, leg, and occasionally, scalp of the infant.
+A midline catheter is inserted in the veins of the arm, leg, or, occasionally, scalp of the infant.

 The health care provider will: